SonicPy/SonicPy/docs/source/beforeyoubegin.rst

 GUI basics
 ----------

-This section describes the basics for data plots exploration in the image and waveform widgets available in :ref:`Image-Analysis <imageanalysis>` and :ref:`Time-of-Flight <tof_analysis>`
+This section describes the mouse interaction basics for the image and waveform plots in :ref:`Image-Analysis <imageanalysis>` and :ref:`Time-of-Flight <tof_analysis>`

 All of the data plot panels support the following mouse commands: